-Cost of job or percentage of job. cost .
+Cost of job or percentage of job cost .
 Estimates the job and executes the job themselves.
 Obtain estimates from GCs and SCs.
 If there are changes an additional fee is produced for labor and materials, but if the job is constructed exactly to plan then they can’t exceed that price.

 While these four models are common, some projects require a hybrid model that combines features from several depending on the specific nature of the project and the needs of the owner/developer.
-In all cases, however, visual construction documentation tools help to ensure the owner/developers are able to monitor every aspect of the project and share feedback with contractors, sub-contractors, and construction managers and resolve issues quickly from wherever they are.
+In all cases, however, video and photo construction documentation tools help to ensure the owner/developers are able to monitor every aspect of the project and share feedback with contractors, sub-contractors, and construction managers and resolve issues quickly from wherever they are.

 Once you’ve identified the project management model that works best for your project, it’s important to map out a project plan that accounts for key drivers of risk.